1975 Canton, Illinois, tornado

-The Canton, Illinois Tornadoes of 1975 was a destructive summer tornado event which occurred as part of a significant severe thunderstorm outbreak concentrated from eastern Iowa across northern and central Illinois on the afternoon and evening of July 23, 1975.
+The Canton, Illinois Tornadoes of 1975 were destructive tornadoes which occurred as part of a significant severe thunderstorm outbreak concentrated from eastern Iowa across northern and central Illinois on the afternoon and evening of July 23, 1975.

 Outbreak

 Widespread significantly severe damaging wind occurred in many areas across eastern Iowa and the northwestern third of Illinois.
-Many corn fields were flattened and trees were downed, and light structural damage occurred.
+Many corn fields were flattened, trees were downed, and light structural damage occurred.
 Power was cut to thousands across the western and northwestern suburbs of Chicago.
-Around 5:05 pm, a rope-like tornado with multiple funnels was sighted on a farm southwest of Toulon, Illinois, following a left-curving path, before lifting 1 mi south of Toulon, leaving crop damage and was rated F0 with a path length of 0.5 mi and width of 20 yd.
+Around 5:05 pm, a rope-like tornado with multiple funnels was sighted on a farm southwest of Toulon, Illinois, following a left-curving path, before lifting 1 mi south of Toulon, leaving crop damage.
+It was rated F0 with a path length of 0.5 mi and width of 20 yd.
 A wind gust of 85 mph was measured near Peoria and a funnel cloud was spotted at Groveland.
 Lightning also damaged several houses and buildings.
-One woman was killed when venturing outside to close her car windows and a six-story International Harvester warehouse was ignited into a large fire.
+One woman was killed when venturing outside to close her car windows and a six-story International Harvester warehouse was ignited into a large fire in Canton, Illinois.

 Canton tornadoes

 The supercell thunderstorm first showed evidence in the damage survey near Bushnell.
-On several farms broad convergent and cyclonic crop damage exhibited evidence of the parent tornadocyclone.
+On several farms, broad convergent and cyclonic crop damage exhibited evidence of the parent tornadocyclone.
 Trees were uprooted and structural damage varied with windows broken and buildings partially unroofed.
 A funnel cloud was spotted at 4:01 pm about 3 mi south of Prairie City.